18

 Fortunately, the artist didn’t let the negativity defeat her.
 She made her comeback at a major event.
 In a custom-made LGNC outfit, Aya Nakamura performed at Europe’s largest indoor venue, Paris La Défense Arena, for the Pièces Jaunes charity gala on January 23rd, 2025.
 She sang her hits Baby and 40% to a thrilled audience.

-This concert, organized to raise funds to improve the daily lives of hospitalized children, brought together international artists including Rosé from Blackpink, pop star Katy Perry, Burna Boy, John Legend, J-Hope (from BTS), G-Dragon, J Balvin, Pretty Yende, and pianist Lang Lang.
-For those who were unable to attend the event, it was broadcast on the TV channel France 2 on January 28th.
+That fundraising concert, aiming at improving the daily lives of hospitalised children, brought together international artists including Rosé from Blackpink, pop star Katy Perry, Burna Boy, John Legend, J-Hope (from BTS), G-Dragon, J Balvin, Pretty Yende, and pianist Lang Lang.

 The charismatic Aya Nakamura, who hadn’t performed live since the 2024 Olympics, also made an appearance at the U-Arena in Bercy, Paris, on January 24th, 2025.
 There, she was the artistic director of an NBA All-Star Game night.